-The GMD is responsible for day-to-day operation and management of the business and implementation of the Board's policies and decisions.
-The GMD will ensure the strategic goals are duly executed and operated effectively within the Group.
+The GMD and ED are responsible for day-to-day operation and management of the business and implementation of the Board's policies and decisions.
+Both the GMD and ED will ensure the strategic goals are duly executed and operated effectively within the Group.
 The GMD will explain, clarify and inform the Board on key matters pertaining to the Group.
 All Directors are jointly responsible for determining the Group's strategic business direction.